-And check out the accompanying channel with Tips from a Ballet Teacher also on YouTube
+Also, check out our YouTube channel with the free web series Tips from a Ballet Teacher.

 Accessible, Artistic, Empowering Discover the Method of Enrico Cecchetti through The Six Physical Principles of Classical Ballet

 Dance better now and into maturity!
 Ballet today is acknowledged as one of the highest art forms in the world, but it is also known to be a risky business: all too often chewing up the bodies and minds of its devotees and spitting out the seeds.

 Life-changing injuries decimate careers and obliterate decades of a dancer's dedication, leaving some of the very best in the business on the scrapheap.
 Ballet training today aims to develop athletic, hyper-flexible dancers whose sensational physical prowess astounds and mesmerises their audience.
 But at what cost?
 And where did all those classroom steps go?

 Enter Maestro Cavalieri Enrico Cecchetti and the Method he called The Days of the Week